MithrilJS/mithril.js/docs/route.md

 #### Authentication

-The RouteResolver's `onmatch` hook can be used to run logic before the top level component in a route is initializated.
+The RouteResolver's `onmatch` hook can be used to run logic before the top level component in a route is initialized.
 The example below shows how to implement a login wall that prevents users from seeing the `/secret` page unless they login.

 ```javascript
 var isLoggedIn = false